The Southport State High mascot is the TORO Bull. The name of the TORO Bull is generated from the schools values:

 Notable Members: Wayne McKewen (surfing), Clive Palmer (business and politics), Johdi Meares (modelling, design)

-Stradbroke (Minjerribah.
-Traditional meeting place of the Nunkul and Goenpul peoples, broadly part of Quandamooka peoples)
+Origin: Stradbroke, also known as Minjerribah, is the traditional meeting place of the Nunkul and Goenpul peoples, who are part of the broader Quandamooka peoples.

 Mascot: Shark